tomjenningss/OL-Blockchain/README.md

 ## Start interacting with the Blockchain Network

-Head to the `finish` directory in the Blockchain RESTful service
+Head to the `finish` directory in the `Blockchain-restful-service` directory:

 `cd ../../blockchain-restful-service/finish/`